Extra unemployment aid expires as virus threatens new states

 “The politicians need to get their ducks in a row.”
 Wendt said.
 “The pressure’s not on them, it’s on all of us blue-collar workers who are struggling to make a living.”

+In addition to the end of the $600 payments, federal protections against evictions also are set to expire.

-The regular benefits often leave recipients with poverty-level incomes, but at least they’re sure to continue, even as states wrestle with diminishing unemployment trust funds.
+Standard unemployment benefits often leave recipients with poverty-level incomes, but they are sure to continue, even as states wrestle with diminishing unemployment trust funds.

 Every state offers assistance for at least some unemployed workers based on a portion of their previous earnings.
 The maximum amounts vary widely, from $235 a week in Mississippi to $1,234 in Massachusetts.
 Benefits are available for as few as six weeks in Georgia and up to 28 weeks in Montana.
 Most states normally cut people off after 26 weeks.